 Like MS, CIS is two to three times more common in women than men.
 Seventy percent of people diagnosed with CIS are between the ages of 20 and 40 years (average 30 years) but people can develop CIS at older or younger ages.

 Based upon clinical symptoms alone, CIS and MS may appear the same.
 In both, damage to the myelin sheath (demyelination) interferes with the way nerve impulses are carried from the brain, resulting in neurologic symptoms.

 - A person with CIS, by definition, is experiencing the first episode of symptoms caused by inflammation and demyelination in the CNS; a person with MS has experienced more than one episode.

 - With CIS, an MRI may demonstrate damage only in the area responsible for the current symptoms; with MS, there may be multiple lesions on MRI in different areas of the brain.

-- According to the 2017 revisions to the diagnostic criteria for MS, when CIS is accompanied by specific findings on MRI that demonstrate that another episode has occurred in the past, the diagnosis of MS can be made. the presence of oligoclonal bands in a person's cerebrospinal fluid can also help make the diagnosis.
+- According to the 2017 revisions to the diagnostic criteria, when CIS is accompanied by evidence on MRI that another episode has occurred, the diagnosis of MS can be made.
+The presence of oligoclonal bands in a person's cerebrospinal fluid can also help make the diagnosis.